Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Table NER with LLMs

-The generated output of the model is assumed to be of the same format as the \textit{Output} from the example part in the prompt.
+\paragraph{3.
+Extracting span-based predictions} The generated output of the model is assumed to be of the same format as the \textit{Output} from the example part in the prompt.
 In order to evaluate it, we process the output as follows: first, we serialize the generated output into JSON format, where every annotated entity is a separate JSON entry.
 Then, for every entity, we extract the entity text, the entity type and its cell position.
 To find the correct span of the entity in the table, we search in the input table, at the cell position if there is an exact match with the entity text.
 If yes, we extract the start and end of the entity text within the cell.
-As a final step, we map the predicted entity type to its corresponding numerical value and we represent the predicted annotation with a tuple consisting of $5$ elements.
-A tuple $(x,y, i, j, k)$ represents the cell position of the entity, the span and the entity type type.
-Namely, $x, y$ represent the cell index, $i, j$ are the span position of the entity in the cell and $k$ is the type of the entity.
+Finally, we convert the predicted entity type into a numerical value and represent it with a tuple of $5$ elements.
+In the tuple $(x, y, i, j, k)$, $x$ and $y$ represent the cell index, $i$ and $j$ indicate the span position of the entity in the cell, and $k$ is predicted the entity type.

 For example, the parsed output for the first $2$ rows from the example table in Figure \ref{fig:prompt} are : \\ $[(0, 1, 0, 16, 6), (0, 1, 19, 22, 5), (1, 1, 21, 24, 5)]$.
-Indeed, the entity "Giorgia Bronzini" is in the cell in the $0$-th row, column $1$, the span of the text is from $0$ to $16$ and the type of the entity is \textit{Person} which has a corresponding numerical value $6$.
-In the same cell with index $(0,1)$ is also the entity "ITA" which has the span $(19,22)$ and is of type "Place", represented with the numerical value $5$.
+Indeed, the entity ``Giorgia Bronzini'' is in the cell in the 0th row, column $1$, the span of the text is from $0$ to $16$ and the type of the entity is \textit{Person} which has a corresponding numerical value $6$.
+In the same cell with index $(0,1)$ is also the entity ``ITA'' which has the span $(19,22)$ and is of type \textit{Place}, represented with the numerical value $5$.